nasa/cumulus/docs/deployment/README.md

 :::caution

-In production environments, the dashboard must be behind a CloudFront distribution to ensure Data In Transit compliance.
+In production environments, the dashboard must be behind a CloudFront distributions using an HTTPS connection to ensure Data In Transit compliance.

 :::